Our local water zone

-They meet monthly and the next meeting is on Wednesday 6 June from 1PM in the Council Chambers.
+They meet monthly on the first Wednesday from 12.30pm in the Council Chambers.
 Come along and listen in - the meetings are public!

 The Kaikōura Water Zone is one of the most tectonically active parts of New Zealand and features diverse landscapes, biodiversity and land uses over short distances.
 It's distinctively rocky coast in close proximity to high mountains gives rise to many short, steep, swift-flowing rivers.
 The vision for Kaikōura is to ensure its water enhances the abundance and quality of life in the region.

 - Meet your water zone representatives

 - Kaikōura zone biodiversity